a2not/errorhandle/README.md

 # errorhandle

-Static analysis tool for Go that checks if errors are properly handled
+Static analysis tool for Go that checks if errors are assigned to blank identifiers

 ## Install
 ```